jijinjc/musa-6950-final/README.md

 ![Image](https://github.com/user-attachments/assets/4c30019b-6ff0-4d07-a5ee-2baba7649bf2)

-Based on our this example provided, we can see that generally the model was able to identify objects quite accurately, but still contains some errors when defining some of the classes.
+Based on our this example provided, it is clear that there are several benefits and limitations of our current model.
+While we can see that generally the model was able to identify objects quite accurately, there are still some errors when defining some of the classes.
 This likely means that changes still need to be made to the model.
-However, for this level of accuracy, we can look as rudimentary analysis, especially for what we are doing in observing how the urban environment changes.
+However, for this level of accuracy, we can look at employing in a rudimentary analysis, especially for what we are doing in observing how the urban environment changes.

 ![Image](https://github.com/user-attachments/assets/41ecfa1a-20cf-4745-ab5c-4aec7d2ef4c2)